 Why you will love this recipe

-Tomorrow you can try out my tasty tortellini alla panna that I sometimes like to serve as a side dish.
+Tomorrow you can try out my tasty tortellini alla panna that I sometimes like to serve as a first course.

 For complete ingredient quantities and full instructions, please scroll to the printable recipe card bottom of the page.

-To complete the recipe, use homemade pesto or a good quality store bought pesto.
+- Basil pesto - to complete the recipe, use homemade basil pesto made with fresh basil leaves, good olive oil, pine nuts and Parmesan cheese.
+Alternatively, use a good quality store bought pesto.

 - Boil the potatoes with skins on until tender then peel and put through a potato ricer while hot.

-- Allow to cool a little then add flour and egg and knead lightly to form a dough.
+- Allow to cool a little then add flour, egg and a pinch of salt then knead lightly to form a dough.

 - Roll into a long rope then cut into 1 inch/2.5cm lengths.

-- Press against a gnocchi board or tines of a fork and roll to shape.
+- Press each gnocchi against a gnocchi board or tines of a fork with your fingers making an indentation on one side and ridges on the other side.

 Generally I will make gnocchi and cook them straightaway.
 However, I have prepared gnocchi to the point of cooking then refrigerated gnocchi overnight.
 In this case be sure to place gnocchi in a single layer, on baking paper lined and floured trays.